microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 * PressedToNormal
 * PressedToPointerOver

-“Normal" is the state where the user is not interacting with the NavigationViewIten.
+“Normal" is the state where the user is not interacting with the Button.

 Markers will need to be named this specific way so AnimatedIcon can map the correct animation segment with the correct visual state transition.
 This solution is conforming to a standard set of strings that are already defined for many Xaml controls.
-Here is an example of how the markers would look in a Lottie JSON file for the NavigationViewItem.
+Here is an example of how the markers would look in a Lottie JSON file for the Button.

 "markers":[{"tm":0,"cm":"NormalToPointerOver_Start","dr":0},{"tm":9,"cm":"NormalToPointerOver_End","dr":0},